Banks paint wider targets after early misses

 In 2009/10, they promised revenue growth, job cuts, lower cost-income ratios and better profit margins.

-“I would characterise a lot of those targets as aspirational,” said the CFO of one major bank of its 2009 aims.
+“I would characterize a lot of those targets as aspirational,” said the CFO of one major bank of its 2009 aims.

 A source at another said their financial targets were “swept away by the crisis”, while a third said, “Of course we didn’t make our pretax profit targets.
 Nobody did.”